The Changing of the Guard? The Search for a New Medicaid Inspector General

 The person appointed as inspector shall, upon his or her appointment, have not less than ten years professional experience in one or more of the following areas of expertise: law, provided the experience involves prosecution or some consideration of fraud; fraud investigation; and auditing.

-Recently, the New York State Office of the Medicaid Inspector General (OMIG) released its 2013 Annual Report (“Report”) wherein it announced that it has recovered a record $879 million in Medicaid overbillings for 2013.
-Our previous post on this subject can be read here.
+Recently, the New York State Office of the Medicaid Inspector General (OMIG) released its 2013 Annual Report (“Report) wherein it announced that it has recovered a record $879 million in Medicaid overbillings for 2013.

 For more information, please contact the author, David R. Ross, who served as Acting New York State Medicaid Inspector General under Governors Pataki and Spitzer, as well as General Counsel, Deputy Medicaid Inspector General, and Director of Audits and Investigations for the Office of the Medicaid Inspector General (OMIG).